NataliaSegura/Macrocomplex-builder/README.md

 It could be implemented an option of energy optimization to a local energy minimum by molecular dynamics once the model/s has been finished.
 Protein structures often have errors of various magnitude: atoms overlapping, wrong side chain orientation (lack of water molecules when modeling).
 An energy minimization would look for the pathway that reduces the most in the overall energy of the system, obtaining a best approach of the final structure if possible.
 It could be reached with programs as **Amber**, that combines molecular mechanical force fields with biomolecular simularions.

-*2*. **Microtubul modeling**
+*2*. **Microtuble modeling**

-It would be a good point to modify the algorithm approach which could improve the correct shape of the microtubul, as well as other non limit structures.
+It would be a good point to modify the algorithm approach which could improve the correct shape of the microtubule, as well as other non limit structures.
 We think that a way to do it could be to fisrt itearte the program by chain interactions as it does, but and, at a certain time force it to start again, but adding those interactions that had not been added yet.

+*3*. **ATP Synthase modeling**

+The problem with these macrocomplex is the number of interactions it has and the program can't handle all of them to create it.
+A way to modify the algorithm approach to be able to construct correctly these macrocomplex is by givin stechiometry into the programm.
+THat way, we limit the interactions and we force the macrocomplex into a specific shape.
+One way to do it could be that given a template, the program calculates the stechiometry and use it to create the model.

 ## FAQS